Fraser Highway Employment Lands

 The Plan Area is also home to valued environmental assets, including several water courses that support wetlands and critical habitat areas.
 These environmental features will be considered and protected throughout the planning process.

-Redesignating the lands within the Plan Area from Rural to Industrial will be contingent on Metro Vancouver Regional District Board approving an amendment to the Regional Growth Strategy - Metro 2050.
+Redesignating lands within the Plan Area from Rural to Industrial will be contingent on Metro Vancouver Regional District Board approving an amendment to the Regional Growth Strategy - Metro 2050.
+As per Council direction on March 10, 2025, Regional Growth Strategy amendment applications to Metro Vancouver will be made on a site-by-site basis.

 Timeline |